awslabs/graphstorm/docs/source/graph-construction/gs-processing/gpartition/ec2-clusters.rst

 Create GraphStorm container by mounting the NFS folder .......................................................
-In each instance, use the following command to start a GraphStorm Docker container and run it as a backend daemon.
+In each instance, use the following command to start a GraphStorm Docker container and run it as a backend daemon on cpu.

 .. code-block:: shell

-    nvidia-docker run -v /path_to_data/:/data \
+    docker run -v /path_to_data/:/data \
                       -v /dev/shm:/dev/shm \
                       --network=host \
-                      -d --name test graphstorm:local-gpu service ssh restart
+                      -d --name test graphstorm:local-cpu service ssh restart

 This command mount the shared ``/path_to_data/`` folder to each container's ``/data/`` folder by which GraphStorm codes can access graph data and save training and inference outcomes.